syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/SfDataGrid.md

 * SingleDeselect: Allows you to select only a single row, however upon tapping the row again the Selection is cleared.
 Similar to “Single” mode, upon selecting the next row the selection in the previous row is cleared.

-The following code example illustrates how to set the selection mode in SfDataGrid.
+The following code example illustrates how to set the selection mode in **SfDataGrid**.
 {% highlight c# %}
 dataGrid.SelectionMode = SelectionMode.Single;